heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-13-lens-system.md

 | Angular Relationship | 1.0 | +0.1 per relationship | Maintaining symbolic connections should be accessible but protected |
 | Cross-Lens Synthesis | 5.0 | +1.0 per lens included | Knowledge integration increases with lens count |
 | Lens Verification | 0.5 | +0.05 per verification depth | Validating lens integrity is crucial but should be low-cost |

+### Integration with Core Game Tokenomics

+These lens operation costs complement the core game operation costs outlined in [Section 2.2: The Core Game](../2.%20the%20cybernetic%20system/memorativa-2-2-the-core-game.md).
+While the core game handles fundamental operations like percept creation (5-10 GBT), focus space generation (10-15 GBT), and book creation (20-50 GBT), the lens system extends these with specialized symbolic transformation capabilities.
+The costs are proportionally aligned—lens creation is comparable to book generation in complexity, while lens application is aligned with vector modification costs (3-7 GBT).
+This consistency ensures that players can seamlessly integrate lens operations into their broader interaction with the Memorativa system while maintaining a balanced token economy that rewards valuable contributions while preventing computational waste.

 Additional modifiers apply based on:
 - **Complexity Multiplier**: +10-50% for lenses with high dimensional counts